mckinsey/vizro/vizro-ai/docs/pages/user-guides/customize-vizro-ai.md

 === "OpenAI"

     - gpt-3.5-turbo `default`: Ideal for smaller requests and simple specifications.
 However, due to the complexity of dashboard creation, `gpt-3.5-turbo` often produces incomplete responses for larger tasks.
-    - gpt-4-turbo: Excels in dashboard creation tasks, providing the most reliable and complete responses.
+    - gpt-4-turbo: Excels in dashboard creation tasks, providing the most stable and complete responses.
     - gpt-4o: Performance is inconsistent.
 The dashboard creation workflow heavily depends on the model's ability to generate structured output, which `gpt-4o` struggles with.
 As a result, it often fails to provide responses with the correct schema, leading to dashboard building failures.